-For those interested in the South of France's less touristy side, Marseilles provides a glimpse of a real working city with a cosmopolitan vibe.
+Would you like to discover the South of France's less touristy side?
+Then head to Marseille for a glimpse of a real working city with a cosmopolitan vibe.
 Toulon is another authentic seaport with tourist appeal.

 In Southwest France, the Basque seaside resort of Biarritz boasts an elegant Second Empire hotel, beautiful sandy beaches, and spectacular coastal scenery.
 Biarritz also has a superb aquarium and many fine-dining restaurants, as well as trendy bistros.

-Slightly off-the-beaten-path, the Languedoc-Roussillon region includes outstanding attractions like the UNESCO-listed fortified city of Carcassonne and lively university town of Montpellier.
+Slightly off the beaten path, the Languedoc-Roussillon region includes outstanding attractions like the UNESCO-listed fortified city of Carcassonne and the lively university town of Montpellier.

 Plan your French sightseeing itinerary with our list of the best places to visit in the South of France.